 LITTER/GRAFFITI - Each camper should make sure that all trails and campsites are left neat and clean.
-Likewise Camping Headquarters should be left in a like manner.
+Camping Headquarters should be left neat and clean, also.

 WILDLIFE - Respect wild (and domestic) animals.
 Do not feed or harass any wild animals.